The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

-NOW allow new users a 7-day free trial for each of their passes except Sport, so that includes Entertainment, Cinema, Hayu and NOW Boost.
+NOW allow new users a seven-day free trial for each of their passes, except Sport, so that includes Entertainment, Cinema, Hayu and NOW Boost.

-Premium in price and content NOW has firmly established itself as the UK home of prestige TV and recent blockbuster movies - if you can afford to pay up you'll be treated to the latest and greatest from both sides of the Atlantic.
+Premium in price and content NOW has firmly established itself as the UK home of prestige TV and recent blockbuster movies; you'll be treated to the latest and greatest from both sides of the Atlantic.

 The first major streaming service was of course Netflix, which began in 1997 in the US as a DVD rental company, before launching their game-changing streaming service in the UK in 2012.
-The price for the streaming service is pretty competitive, although prices recently increased, and you can sign up to Netflix from £6.99 a month.
+The price for the streaming service is pretty competitive, and you can sign-up to Netflix from £4.99 a month.